Designing a logo that captures the authentic essence of your brand starts with understanding the many types of logos that are out there.

-Below, we’ll take a look at 8 different logo types, each of which offers a unique way to speak volumes about your brand—and give you some tips on how to choose the logo style that’s right for your business.
+Below, we’ll take a look at 10 different logo types—each of which offers a unique way to speak volumes about your brand—and give you some tips on how to choose the logo style that’s right for your business.

 - Combination Logos

 - 3D Logos

 Combination logos incorporate both a wordmark and a symbol.
 This is the logo type that most people think of when they think of a logo—but that doesn’t mean it’s always the best choice.

 The wordmark and symbol in a combination logo can be laid out side-by-side, stacked on top of each other, or integrated together in an image.
 Because they incorporate both a wordmark and a symbol, combination logos are typically easier to trademark than symbols alone.

 Combination logos offer the benefit of immediately associating your brand name with a meaningful symbol.
 The downside to combination logos is that they can easily get overly complicated, losing the simplicity that is the hallmark of a strong logo.

 Examples of combination mark logos include: Pizza Hut, Target, Converse, Dropbox, PayPal, Spotify, Mastercard, Pepsi, Rolex.

 Among the many different types of logos, wordmarks are the literary stalwart.
 A wordmark comprises a standalone word or words (your brand name), and should be easy to read while featuring a highly distinctive typeface.